Embroidered Iron-On Mastery: Application Techniques, Fabric Compatibility & Lasting Results

 • Ink Bleeding/Dye Migration:

-• Use transfers with built-in dye blockers for sublimated or highly pigmented garments.
+• Choose transfers with dye blockers for sublimated or saturated garments.

-• Apply a darker ink layer when working on light-colored fabrics to conceal potential bleeding.
+• Use a darker ink layer on light fabrics to conceal potential bleeding.

-• Always pre-wash fabrics to remove excess dye and chemicals.
+• Pre-wash to remove excess dye and chemicals.

 • Poor Adhesion:

-• Avoid fabrics like acrylic, which can melt or resist adhesives.
+• Avoid acrylic; it can melt or resist adhesives.

-• Adjust your temperature and pressure based on fabric thickness—thicker materials may need a longer press at a slightly lower temperature.
+• Adjust heat/pressure for thickness; thick fabrics may need a longer press at slightly lower temps.

-• Use high-quality DTF inks and premium PET films for consistent results.
+• Use high-quality DTF inks and premium PET films.

 QUIZ